paulgries/CACoding/README.md

 ## Adding a use case interaction [for credit]

-There is currently no way to delete users from the sytem.
+There is currently no way to delete users from the system.

-This week's coding exercise has you add a "delete all users" button to the Signup screen.
+This week's coding exercise has you add a "delete all users" button to the Signup screen and implement the logic for it.

 Look for "TODO" in the `SignupView` class and follow the instructions.